surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.0.0-dev.4 =
+= 6.0.0-b.1 =

-(2019/08/18) Added new image dimensions in the WordPress &gt; Settings &gt; SSO Image Sizes page.
+(2019/08/18) Resized cropped image filenames are now saved with their cropping information.
+Replaced the "Image Size" options in the Document SSO metaboxes by new "Image Subject Area" options.
 Fixed "is_post_type_archive" detection.

 = 5.5.3 =